-Critical mental disorders very seldom appear “unexpectedly”.
-More often than not close relatives and friends and often patients themselves identify minute alterations or feelings that there is “something wrong” about their cognitive thinking patterns, internal feelings or behaviours before an actual diagnosable issue progresses into a clear cut case.
+Mental health conditions seldom appear unexpectedly.
+More often than not, close relatives and friends and often affected individuals themselves identify changes or feelings that something is wrong in their cognitive thinking patterns, internal feelings or behaviours before an actual diagnosable issue progresses into a clear-cut case.

-Here are some of the early warning signs of a potential mental disorder and where early identification and treatment can serve circumvent the progression and ultimately the severity of dealing with a full blown and diagnosed mental disorder.
+Here are some of the early warning signs of a potential mental health condition.
+Recognizing these symptoms can lead to early identification and treatment that will likely halt the progression of the condition and ultimately limit the severity of dealing with the symptoms.

-- You are sad, hopeless, listless most of the time
+- Feeling sad, hopeless and listless most of the time

-- You worry excessively or feel anxious most of the time
+- Excessive worry or feelings of anxiety most of the time

-- You have irrational fears that interfere with your life
+- Irrational fears that interfere with your life

-- You have trouble controlling anger or you harbour a bad temper
+- Outbursts of uncontrollable anger or a sustained bad temper

-- You are continuously distressed by traumatic events of the past
+- Being continuously distressed by traumatic events of the past

-- You have an unusual problem with food and eating
+- Experiencing an unusual problem with food and eating

-- You abuse alcohol, drugs, medications, or indulge in harmful activities
+- Abusing alcohol, drugs or medications or indulging in harmful activities

-- You isolate yourself and think of self-harming or suicide
+- Isolating yourself and thinking of self-harming or suicide

-- You have poor concentration and inability to focus on day to day tasks.
+- Poor concentration and the inability to focus on day-to-day tasks

-- You experience exaggerated beliefs about personal abilities
+- Experiencing exaggerated beliefs about your personal abilities or underestimating them

-Please note however that you should never self-diagnose.
-If you are experiencing one or more of these symptoms and they are becoming obstructive to your wellbeing it would be highly recommended that you speak to a psychiatric professional in your area.
+Please note, however, that you should never self-diagnose.
+If you are experiencing one or more of these symptoms and they are interfering with your wellbeing, you should speak to a doctor, mental health practitioner or psychiatric professional in your area.

-The stigmas of seeing therapists have long disappeared in todays society and these professionals are genuinely able to help in a vast range of metal disorders.
-Sessions with therapists are confidential and seeking early treatment is always a better option.
+The stigmas associated with seeing therapists have long disappeared in today’s society, and it is common for people across the full spectrum of society to consult professionals who are genuinely able to help deal with a vast range of mental disorders.
+Sessions with therapists are confidential, and seeking early treatment is always the best option.

 We always encourage patients to:

-- Find out more about the mental health disorder, including signs & symptoms.
+- Find out more about the mental health disorder, including signs and symptoms

-- Get support and counselling and strategies to deal with day to day stress.
+- Get support and counselling to develop strategies for dealing with stress

 Do not ignore the problem.
-Each persons situation needs to be evaluated with caution and treatment has to be individualised.
-Family and close friends can also be important support structures to patients suffering from mental health disorders.
+Everyone’s situation needs to be evaluated with caution, and treatment has to be individualised.
+Family and close friends can also be important sources of support for people suffering from mental health disorders.